elfhosted/elfhosted.com/docs/app/overseerr.md

 You can now change the branding on both the login page and within the app.
 To do so:

-1. Navigate in FileBrowser to config > overseerr > branding
+1. Navigate in [FileBrowser][filebrowser] to `config/overseerr/branding`
-3. Overwrite the logo_stacked.svg and logo_full.svg
+3. Overwrite `logo_stacked.svg` and `logo_full.svg`
-4. Restart Overseerr using ElfBot
+4. Refresh your browser tab to see the changes

-You may just need to play with the size of the image to get it to fit correctly.
+Some adjustments / trial-and-error re the size of the images may be required to get them to fit correctly.

 {% include 'app_footer.md' %}